JesusC0der/Raspi-Drive/README.md

 4. Open the app up and then click on the Drives tab and then the New button
 5. On the Edit Drive dialog input a drive name (It can be anything) and SFTP server information (The default username and password is pi and raspberry).
 Click Test SSH Connection to verify the connection to the SFTP server, then press OK to save the new drive configuration.
 7. Press Start on the main window to connect to the drive.
-8. You should now be able to accsess your drive from file explorer
+8. You should now be able to access your drive from file explorer
 9. All Done!

 ![](https://i.ibb.co/6rJ9WmW/sftpdrive-new-drive.png)